edgelesssys/contrast/docs/docs/howto/troubleshooting.md

 ```

 The output shows that there is a Contrast runtime class installed.
+If this command doesn't print any Contrast runtime class, you might have skipped the [runtime deployment](workload-deployment/runtime-deployment.md) step.

 Next, check if the pod that won't start has the correct runtime class configured, and the
 Coordinator uses the exact same runtime: